 Ads by Muslim Ad Network

-Is Chocolate Liquor Halal?
+Is Chocolate Liquor Halal in Islam?

 Q As-salamu `alaykum.
 Would you please shed some light on the issue of chocolate liquor?
 It is a major ingredient in many chocolates used for both cooking and eating.
 Is chocolate liquor alcohol, or is it permissible?
 I have the same question for vanilla extract.
 My Muslim friends say that regarding this as liquor is too far-fetched, because it would be impossible to make a chocolate cake without it!
 Thank you, and may Allah Almighty bless you for enlightening this puzzled chocoholic.